alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide_tier1.md

 * :wrench: Your [username](#username), given in an email from your SRE administrator.
 * :european_castle: The URL for the SRE, given in an email from your SRE administrator.
 * :computer: Your computer.
-* :satellite: [Access](#network-access) to the specific wired or wireless network detailed in the email from your SRE administrator.
+* :satellite: [Access](#network-access) to the internet (NB. this might be specific wired or wireless network if specified in the email from your SRE administrator).
-* :iphone: Your [phone](#your-phone-for-multi-factor-authentication), with good signal connectivity.
+* :iphone: Your [phone](#your-phone-for-multi-factor-authentication), with good internet connectivity.

 You should also know who the **designated contact** for your SRE is.
 This might be an administrator or one of the people working on the project with you.